nalply/depprop/README.md

 ##Read-only getter

 Dependent properties internally use read-only getters.
+Because they are useful they are also included.
+You can give a value or a function to calculate a value on each get.

 Usage example: